3box/3box-address-server/SPECIFICATION.md

 {
   status: 'success',
   data: {
-    hash: <the hash that was accepted>
+    rootStoreAddress: <the orbitDB root store address that was accepted>
   }
 }
 ```